What is She Runs: Cardiff all about?

 I’m originally from Reading but came here for Uni and stayed.
 I now live in Rhiwbina.

-I started running regularly over 10 years ago but wasn’t able to run much between having my children.
-I was then determined to get back into it after my second child to get some ‘me time’.
-Running is my stress buster especially useful whilst working in the NHS (as a physio) during a pandemic and juggling family life.
-I usually run somewhere between 3- 7 days a week depending on what challenge I am doing that month!
-My favourite race is a half marathon but I have completed one marathon so far and will hopefully do more in the future.
+I started running regularly after Uni, working up to completing my first Cardiff half marathon in 2007 .
+Running slowed down between having my children but I was then determined to get back into it after my second child to get some ‘me time’.
+Running is my stress buster especially useful whilst working in the NHS (as a physio) and juggling family life.
+I usually run somewhere around 3 days a week and try to add in gym sessions to help with strength and conditioning to help my running as I get older!
+My favourite race is a half marathon but I have completed a few marathons and an ultra now and enjoy training for long events once a year or so when I can.
+I am more at home on the tarmac but do enjoy a trail run too as long as I don’t get lost!

 Sara

-I live in Whitchurch, have two teenage boys and work within education, part time with Cardiff Universities Library service and independently with Usborne Children’s books.
+I live in Whitchurch, am a proud Mum of two young men and work within education, at Cardiff University and independently with Usborne Children’s books.

-When we are able to run together you’ll find me with the ‘party at the back’ enjoying a slow, steady, sociable pace with others.
+I am very proud of what we have created with ‘She Runs’ we really had no idea when we met as a group of like minded women what it would become!
+You’ll find me with the ‘party at the back’ enjoying a slow, steady, sociable pace with others.
 I love the support network, the joy of seeing others succeed and the fantastic women I meet.

 Jo